Scale your business with our modular plugins.

 enlighter

 When you need a tool with lightweight code, look at Enlighter.
-This tool will help you display code in your posts, pages, or custom post types without hassle.
+This tool helps you display code in posts, pages, or custom post types hassle-free.
 Since the plugin is compatible with most WordPress themes, you can use it on any website.
 Also, it is well-coded, ensuring the best speed and performance.

 Enlighter can be integrated with both Gutenberg and Classic Editor.
 You can use the dedicated Gutenberg block with the tool to display code.
 On the other hand, if you are using the old-style Classic Editor, the plugin can be combined with the TinyMCE editor.
 The inline syntax highlighting is another notable feature of the tool.